stepchowfun/hashpass/README.md

 ## How passwords are generated

 Suppose your secret key is `bananas`, and you're signing up for Facebook.
 Hashpass combines the current domain name and your secret key with a `/` as follows: `www.facebook.com/bananas`.
 It then computes the [SHA-256 hash](http://en.wikipedia.org/wiki/SHA-2) of that string.
 Then it hashes it again and again, `2^16` times in total.
 Finally, it outputs the first 96 bits of the result, encoded as 16 characters in [Base64](http://en.wikipedia.org/wiki/Base64).
 In this example, the final output is `sWwtmA9uA6X9SyXD`.
-We can verify this result using Python:

-    import hashlib, base64
-    bits = 'www.facebook.com/bananas'
-    for i in range(2 ** 16):
-      bits = hashlib.sha256(bits).digest()
-    print(base64.b64encode(bits)[:16]) # prints sWwtmA9uA6X9SyXD
+This result can be reproduced using the Python script near the bottom of this document.

 ## Security